FundingCircle/jackdaw/doc/client.md

  * "bootstrap.servers=localhost:9092" tells the producer to establish a connection with the kafka broker running on the default port at localhost

- * "client.id=com.foo.my-producer" means that the string com.foo.my-producer will be used in all requests to brokers so that they can be distinguished by more than just host and IP.
+ * "client.id=foo" means that the string 'foo' will be used in all requests to brokers so that they can be distinguished by more than just host and IP.
 It will also form part of name of the metrics reported by both brokers and the producing application itself

  * "acks=all" means that the leader will wait for the full set of in-sync replicas to acknowledge the result and complete the response.
 This is the slowest but most durable setting.
+The default is '1' which means that the leader will respond as soon as the record has been written to it's own log.
+This allows faster throughput at the cost of reduced durability.

 Producers are usually created using the `with-open` macro so that they are automatically closed either when evaluation reaches the end of the body or an exception is thrown.
 By